 Geoffrey joined Watsi on February 20th, 2020.
-One month ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
-Since then, 109 more people have become monthly donors!
-Geoffrey's most recent donation traveled 8,800 miles to support Srey Muy, a girl from Cambodia, to fund tonsil and adenoid surgery.
+Four months ago, Geoffrey became the 5719th member to automatically support a new Watsi patient every month.
+Since then, 233 more people have become monthly donors!
+Geoffrey's most recent donation traveled 8,500 miles to support Muiruri, an elderly man from Kenya, to fund a femur fracture repair so he can remain independent.

 Srey Muy is an eleven-year-old girl from Cambodia who enjoys studying Khmer and science.
 She has one older brother, and she enjoys playing games, reading books, and watching television.
 Since she was five years old, she has had difficulty sleeping at night and, for the last year, she has trouble swallowing and experiences hearing loss.
 Srey Muy traveled with her mother for over an hour by motorcycle for her treatment.
 Surgery will help to remove the infection and relieve Srey Muy of her symptoms, allowing her to sleep easily again and eat and hear without any difficulty.
 She will be able to return comfortably to her studies and family in the village.
 "I hope that my daughter's surgery will go well and she will be able to feel better again." -Srey Muy's Mother